Submitty/submitty.github.io/_docs/developer/development_instructions/index.md

 ---
-title: Development Instructions
+title: Overview
-category: Developer
+category: Developer > Development Instructions
+redirect_from:
+  - /developer/development_instructions
+  - /developer/development_instructions/index
 ---

 We recommend that you do all file edits within your checkout of the